feathersui/feathersui-starling/documentation/help/markdown/callout.md

 ---
 # How to use the Feathers `Callout` component

-The `Callout` class renders content as a [pop-up](pop-ups.html) over all other content.
+The [`Callout`](../api-reference/feathers/controls/Callout.html) class renders content as a [pop-up](pop-ups.html) over all other content.
 Typically, a callout displays a rectangular border with an arrow or tail that points to an origin display object, such as a button.
 The arrow may appear on any of the callout's edges.
 The callout will close automatically when a touch is detected outside of the callout's bounds.

 ## The Basics

 We create a `Callout` a bit differently than other components.
-Rather than calling a constructor, we call the static function `Callout.show()`.
-Let's see how this works by displaying a Starling `Image` in a `Callout` when we touch a button.
+Rather than calling a constructor, we call the static function [`Callout.show()`](../api-reference/feathers/controls/Callout.html#show()).
+Let's see how this works by displaying a [`starling.display.Image`](http://doc.starling-framework.org/core/starling/display/Image.html) in a `Callout` when we touch a button.
 First, let's create the button:

 ``` code
 var button:Button = new Button();